chingu-voyages/v47-tier3-team-33/README.md

 **Server:** Node, Express, Mongo DB

 ## Getting Started
--Before you begin, ensure you have the following installed on your machine:
+Before you begin, ensure you have the following installed on your machine:

--Node.js
+- Node.js
--npm or Yarn
+- npm or Yarn

 Clone the Repository
-- Cd into the project folder
+- cd into the project folder

 Install Dependencies
 - npm install